heptarch/heptarch.github.io/drafts/cone.md

 \rho(E) = \frac{g_s g_v |E|}{2\pi(\hbar v_F)^2},
 $$

 where $g_s$ is spin degeneracy and $g_v$ is valley degeneracy (related to the asymmetry of K-points), and hence at the nodal point the density of states vanishes.
+Applying a perpendicular magnetic field quantizes the energy spectrum into Landau levels, and the zeroth level nas nonzero density, $\rho(E = 0) \neq 0$.
+Technically, the density is a Dirac delta function, but sample impurities, electron-phonon scattering, and other defects broaden this delta to give a density of the form

+$$
+\rho(E = 0) = \frac{g_s g_v eB}{h\Gamma}
+$$

+for finite energy width $\Gamma$.
+By tuning these parameters, we can ensure that the zeroth Landau level has degeneracy $\rho(0) = 1$, so only a single fermionic state may occupy it.

 <!-- **Observation.** Consider a two-dimensional electron gas confined to a honeycomb lattice.
 Near the K-points of the Brillouin zone, the dispersion relation takes the linear form $E(\mathbf{k}) = \pm \hbar v_F \vert\mathbf{k}\vert,$ yielding a pair of Dirac cones touching at a single nodal point.